supcumps/HomeItems/README.md

 # HomeItems
-This Mobile application has been written for the Xojo code challenge May 2025.
-One of the problems I ahd to overcome was the conflict between MobileScreen and iosMobileTable.
+This mobile application has been written for the Xojo code challenge in May 2025.
+One of the challenges I faced was the interaction between MobileScreen and iOSMobileTable.
+Getting the iOsmobile table headings and rows aligned required the use of a class